Skip to content

 Courtesy of the artist, François Ghebaly, and The Museum of Contemporary Art, Los Angeles

 Kathleen Ryan (b.
-1984, Los Angeles, CA) studied art and archaeology as an undergraduate at Pitzer College, and received her MFA from the University of California, Los Angeles under emeritus faculty Charles Ray and Catherine Opie.
-Recent institutional solo exhibitions include Hamburger Kunsthalle, Hamburg, Germany; New Art Gallery, Walsall, UK; MIT List Visual Arts Center, Cambridge, US; and the Kunsthistorisches Museum, Vienna, Austria.
-Her work is held in numerous public collections including the Los Angeles County Museum of Art, Los Angeles, US; Walker Art Center, Minneapolis, US; Hammer Museum, Los Angeles, US; Crystal Bridges a Museum of American Art, Bentonville, US; Nasher Sculpture Center, Dallas, US; LAM Museum, Lisse, Netherlands; and the Nasher Museum of Art at Duke University, Durham, US.
-She lives and works in New York.
+1984, Santa Monica, CA) studied art and archaeology as an undergraduate at Pitzer College, and received her MFA from the University of California, Los Angeles.
+Recent institutional solo exhibitions include Hamburger Kunsthalle, Hamburg, Germany; New Art Gallery, Walsall, UK; The Aldrich Contemporary Art Museum, Ridgefield, Connecticut; MIT List Visual Arts Center, Cambridge, US; and the Kunsthistorisches Museum, Vienna, Austria.
+Her work is held in numerous public collections including the Los Angeles County Museum of Art, Los Angeles, US; Walker Art Center, Minneapolis, US; Hammer Museum, Los Angeles, US; Crystal Bridges a Museum of American Art, Bentonville, US; Nasher Sculpture Center, Dallas, US; LAM Museum, Lisse, Netherlands;the Nasher Museum of Art at Duke University, Durham, US; ICA Boston; Museum of Fine Arts, Boston; Kistefos Museum; Norton Museum of Art; and the Crocker Art Museum She lives and works in New Jersey.